dspeth/dspeth.github.io/_pages/Silico.md

 **Brief History of Metagenomics**
 I have co-taught a seminar course with Prof. Victoria Orphan, loosely based on the introduction chapter 1.1 of [my PhD thesis](https://repository.ubn.ru.nl/bitstream/handle/2066/151711/151711.pdf).
+The course covered conceptual and technological advances leading up to the metagenomics boom of today.
+Outlining the course content here would take up a bit too much space, but will be the subject of a separate post, which I'll link here.

 ### Research

+**Genomes from Metagenomes**
+Our ability to recover genomes from environmental samples, through metagenomics and single cell based approaches, has tranformed our view of microbial diversity.
+In addition, it has shed new light on the phylogenetic distribution and evolution of microbial metabolisms, such as methanogenesis.
+As a graduate student, I was an early adopter of genome resolved metagenomics, resulting in more genomic information on organisms capable of anaerobic ammonium oxidation (anammox bacteria).
+In addition, a [community-wide analysis](https://www.nature.com/articles/ncomms11172) of an anammox reactor in the main line of a Dutch wastewater treatment plant provided hypotheses for interactions of anammox bacteria and other nitrogen cycling organisms in these important systems.
+Ongoing work in this area includes environmental metagenomics of extreme environments, such as a hydrothermal vent system and an alkaline soda lake.

+**Marker gene mining**

+**ASM-clust: Protein superfamily analysis**